-Every year, people enter involuntary rehab under legal obligation or pressure from the court system and tend to remain in treatment longer and have higher attendance rates, which can lead to better treatment outcomes.1
+Every year, people enter involuntary rehab under legal obligation or pressure from the court system and tend to remain in treatment longer and have higher attendance rates than those who enter voluntarily.1 Consequently, involuntary rehab programs lead to better treatment outcomes.1

 There is a correlation between crime and substance use.
 Studies show that over 50% of offenders incarcerated within U.S. jails and prisons have a substance use disorder and that almost two-thirds are re-arrested within 36 months of their release.2 Some are in prison on drug-related offenses, such as theft, possession, or distribution.